Tomires/thesis-masters/design.md

 ![Dataset actions.
 From left: Update, manage versions, download, share, rename, delete.](images/manager_actions.png)

-Sharing a dataset allows us to select a user with which to share.
+Sharing a dataset allows us to select a user with whom to share.
 The next time they log in, they are presented with a notification that enables them to either accept or decline the share request.
 Should they accept, the dataset is copied onto their account.

 Datasets can be updated in the same way as they are created, that is using a local file or via the plugin system.
-The system checks for any type discrepancies and will refuse an upload of data incompatible with current attributes.
+The system checks for any type discrepancies and will refuse upload of data incompatible with current attributes.
 By default, existing data is overwritten on update.
 However, we can choose to enable versioning in order to keep multiple copies of the same dataset, essentially adding a temporal dimension to our data.
 Examples of using this feature include a smart device for gathering data, which periodically uploads said data using the plugin system.
 Versions can be individually downloaded and deleted using the version management interface.
 Versioning can also be turned on or off on a per dataset basis.

 ![Version management in Manager.](images/manager_versions.png)